kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - Elasticache is useful in scenarios where a particular DB is under a lot of stress/load.
   - Elasticache is useful when a database is read heavy and not prone to frequent changing.
   - However, RedShift is a better answer if the DB is under stress because management is running OLAP transactions on it.
+- ElastiCache uses **shards** as a grouping mechanism for individual redis nodes.
+So a single node is part of a shard, which in turn is part of a cluster.

 ### Aurora